Analog television: U and V signals

 A color signal conveys picture information for each of the red, green, and blue components of an image.
 However, these are not simply transmitted as three separate signals, because: such a signal would not be compatible with monochrome receivers, an important consideration when color broadcasting was first introduced.
 It would also occupy three times the bandwidth of existing television, requiring a decrease in the number of television channels available.

 Instead, the RGB signals are converted into YUV form, where the Y signal represents the luminance of the colors in the image.
 Because the rendering of colors in this way is the goal of both monochrome film and television systems, the Y signal is ideal for transmission as the luminance signal.
 This ensures a monochrome receiver will display a correct picture in black and white, where a given color is reproduced by a shade of gray that correctly reflects how light or dark the original color is.

 The U and V signals are color difference signals.
 The U signal is the difference between the B signal and the Y signal, also known as B minus Y (B-Y), and the V signal is the difference between the R signal and the Y signal, also known as R minus Y (R-Y).
-The U signal then represents how purplish-blue or its complementary color, yellowish-green, the color is, and the V signal how purplish-red or it's complementary, greenish-cyan, it is.
+The U signal then represents how purplish-blue or its complementary color, yellowish-green, the color is, and the V signal how purplish-red or its complementary, greenish-cyan, it is.
 The advantage of this scheme is that the U and V signals are zero when the picture has no color content.
 Since the human eye is more sensitive to detail in luminance than in color, the U and V signals can be transmitted with reduced bandwidth with acceptable results.